CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

   playoffStructureNameBase, // optional - Root word for default playoff naming, e.g. 'Playoff' for 'Playoff 3-4' });

-// example use of playoffAttributes - will generated playoff structure from 2nd round with structureName: 'bronze' const playoffAttributes = {
+// example use of playoffAttributes - will generated playoff structure from 2nd round with structureName: 'BRONZE' const playoffAttributes = {
   '0-2': { name: 'BRONZE', abbreviation: 'B' },
 };